tanykim/best-bookshelf/data-generation/README.md

 Run ```get-goodreads-ids.py```.
 The output will be saved in ```csv/goodreads-ids.csv```

 Set start and end year as you accumulate dataset from Step 1.
-The missing IDs MUST be included later manually for the folowing steps.
+The missing IDs MUST be included later manually for the following steps.

 ## Step 3.
 Get book info from Goodreads